Astros vs. Brewers Player Props Betting Odds

-Yordan Alvarez and Christian Yelich are two of the players with prop bets available when the Houston Astros and the Milwaukee Brewers square off at American Family Field on Tuesday (first pitch at 7:40 PM ET).
+Player prop bet odds for Christian Yelich, Yordan Alvarez and others are listed when the Milwaukee Brewers host the Houston Astros at American Family Field on Wednesday at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!